sirisneha99/sirisneha99/README.md

 🔬 **Current Research**: Working on aging prediction using large-scale health datasets (CLSA, All of Us, BLSA) under Prof. Yu Sun's mentorship at USF.
 Exploring how intrinsic capacity impacts functional ability in older adults - because data has the power to change lives!

 🎯 **Goal**: Seeking SWE internship opportunities where I can bring my research mindset and collaborative spirit to build amazing products.
+I aim to build experience and am willing to work unpaid as a volunteer , provided the project is impacting people in a positive way.

 ---